shorepine/amy/README.md

 ## Using AMY in your software

-C / C++ / etc: simply copy the .c and .h files in `src` to your program and compile them.
+*C / C++ / etc*: simply copy the .c and .h files in `src` to your program and compile them.

-Python: You can run `cd src; setup.py install` to be able to `import amy` in Python to generate audio signals directly in Python.
+*Python*: You can run `cd src; setup.py install` to be able to `import amy` in Python to generate audio signals directly in Python.

-Javascript: You can run `make web` to generate an `amy.wasm` file that runs in browsers.
-(We keep a compiled version in this repository, too.)
+*Javascript*: You can run `make web` (after installing emscripten, `brew / apt install emscripten`) to generate an `amy.wasm` file that runs in browsers.

-No other libraries should be required to synthesize audio in AMY.

 ## Quick test of AMY

 To run a simple C example, make sure `libsoundio` (`brew install libsoundio` on macOS or `apt-get install libsoundio-dev` on Linux) is installed (to access audio output devices) and run `make`.
 Then run `./amy-example`.

 To try a simple Javascript example, copy the contents of `src/www` to a web server.
-[We've hosted that here](https://notes.variogram.com/amy/) too.
+[We've hosted that example here too](https://notes.variogram.com/amy/).

 ## Controlling AMY